jaysiee/blog/content/posts/initial-post.md

 After the Kubernetes cluster has been set up succesfully we will add [Linkerd][tool-linkerd] as service mesh.
 To quote the Linkerd documentation it "makes running services [...] safer by giving you runtime debugging, observability, reliability, and security — all without requiring any changes to your code".
 Linkerd does this by injecting sidecar containers with your application pods which intercept incoming and outgoing communication.
 These sidecar containers add features such as encryption and telemetry to your applications.
 The [Linkerd architecture documentation][linkerd-architecture] does a good job explaining these concepts in detail.

 We add Linkerd functionality to our Kubernetes cluster by using [auto-injection][linkerd-auto-inject] which can be enabled by annotating namespaces accordingly.
-This means that all pods deployed in our cluster will automatically be provisioned with a Linkerd sidecar container.
+This means that pods deployed in our cluster will automatically be provisioned with a Linkerd sidecar container.
 The installation of Linkerd is based on the [documentation][linkerd-setup]:

     linkerd install --proxy-auto-inject --skip-outbound-ports 4222 --skip-inbound-ports 4222 | kubectl apply -f -

 Skipping port 4222 is necessary as OpenFaaS uses NATS which is a server-speaks-first protocol and [requires some extra configuration][linkerd-nats] as such.

-After adding the Linkerd components to our cluster we will annotate the default namespace to enable auto-injection.
-This causes Linkerd to add a proxy sidecar container to each new pod in this namespace automatically.
+After adding the Linkerd components to our cluster we will annotate the default namespace to enable auto-injection as mentioned above.

     kubectl annotate namespace default linkerd.io/inject=enabled